Have Passion. Will Travel.

-As a scholar, Kurtich himself was well traveled.
-Between his time in the US Navy, studying Theater Arts at University of California, LA then Architecture at University of California Berkeley, and obtaining his graduate degree at Columbia University in New York City, he had already seen much of the world before moving to Chicago in 1968.
-And, in his 35 years as a teacher at SAIC, he continued to travel and led numerous study trips around the globe.
-He was also considered the “heart and soul” of the infamous archaeological dig on the Greek island of Samothrace—at which he worked, almost ritualistically every summer—the spot where the Winged Victory was discovered.
+As a scholar, Kurtich himself was well-traveled.
+Between his time in the US Navy—studying Theater Arts at University of California, Los Angeles then Architecture at University of California, Berkeley—and obtaining his graduate degree at Columbia University, he had already seen much of the world before moving to Chicago in 1968.
+In his 35 years as a teacher at SAIC, he continued to travel and led numerous study trips around the globe.
+He was also considered the heart and soul of the infamous archaeological dig on the Greek island of Samothrace (where he worked ritualistically every summer), the spot where the Winged Victory was discovered.

 After his untimely death in 2004, his closest colleagues, led by his lifelong friend Troy Underwood, decided that though his deep investment and involvement in SAIC would live on through the scholars he directly inspired, there needed to be a greater legacy left to future students.
 To ensure that Kurtich’s legacy continued, Underwood and his wife DeAnn (Kurtich’s cousin) created the John W. Kurtich Foundation.
 States Underwood, “At an altruistic level, my goal and my family’s goal was to keep John Kurtich alive at the school for students of future generations.”